MikroElektronika/mikrosdk_click_v2/clicks/se051plugntrust/README.md

 \mainpage Main Page

 ---
-# SE051 Plug n Trust click
+# SE051 Plug n Trust Click

 > SE051 Plug&Trust Click is a compact add-on board representing a ready-to-use IoT security solution.
 This board features the SE051C2, an updatable extension of the EdgeLock™ SE050 from NXP Semiconductor, which delivers proven security certified to CC EAL 6+, with AVA_VAN.5up to the OS level.
 Designed for the latest IoT security requirements, it allows securely storing and provisioning credentials performing cryptographic operations, giving edge-to-cloud security capability right out of the box.
 It also provides upgrade functionality of the IoT applet while preserving on-device credentials, alongside reconfiguration possibility.